archanaprabhat/CineMania/README.md

 - **WatchlistContext**: Manages the application-wide state for the user's watchlist.
 - **IndexedDB**: Used directly (via `utils/indexedDB.ts`) to persist watchlist data across sessions without a backend database.

-Here’s a clean, polished, copy-paste-ready version — concise, consistent, and recruiter-friendly:

----

 ## Dataset Used

 This project uses static data generated from **TMDB (The Movie Database)**.